Uncommon City Breaks: Hidden Gems and Unique Experiences

 Gdansk, situated on the Baltic Sea, is a hidden jewel with a rich maritime history.
 The city’s main attraction is its spectacular Długi Targ (Long Market), colorful facades, and the iconic Neptune Fountain.
 The architecture here spans Gothic, Renaissance, and Baroque styles.

 The city’s Amber Museum is a must-visit for history buffs.
 It showcases the region’s famous amber trade.
-Drop by the Shakespeare Theatre or enjoy a performance at the Baltic State Opera for a taste of culture.
+For a taste of culture, drop by the Shakespeare Theatre or enjoy a performance at the Baltic State Opera.
 Don’t forget to try pierogi, Poland’s beloved stuffed dumplings.

 Braga, Portugal